Old Bexley, Bexley

 Also known as Bexley Village, this is the historic heart of Bexley, situated at the south-eastern corner of the modern suburb

-Old Bexley cannot compete with Bexleyheath as a retail centre, so shops and other commercial premises have been converted to cafés, bars and restaurants in recent years.
-The late-Victorian Freemantle Hall serves as a community centre and hosts events such as local art exhibitions, exercise classes, craft and gift fairs and even ‘Ladies’ and Little Missy pamper days’.
+Old Bexley cannot compete with Bexleyheath as a retail centre, so several shops and other commercial premises have been converted to cafés, bars and restaurants.
+The late-Victorian Freemantle Hall serves as a community centre and hosts events such as local art exhibitions, exercise classes, and craft and gift fairs.

 Postcode area: Bexley DA5